 My days vary based upon the needs of the residents.
 My door is always open, and many residents just drop by either to talk or with a request.
 When I get in, one of the first things I do is walk around the community to touch base with residents and staff.
 I find that this is a good starting point to know if there are any issues or needs that I can help resolve before I begin my day.

-Life has changed at The Hearth since COVID started in March.
-We are doing everything we can to keep residents engaged while keeping them safe.
-As the concierge, I know I can’t replace their family, but I try to do whatever I can to spend time with residents and to help them feel safe.
+At The Hearth, we continue to do everything we can to keep residents engaged while keeping them safe.
+As the concierge, I know I can’t replace their family, but I try to do whatever I can to spend time with residents and to help them feel secure.
 For instance, some things I have helped residents with are setting up personal Facebook portals and teaching them how to use the device so they can speak to their loved ones.

-Additionally, scheduling and assisting residents during their vestibule visits, FaceTime calls, telemedicine, or just helping with fixing their television, computer/printer issues, shopping, or small activities that family members haven’t been able to do.
+Additionally, scheduling and assisting residents during their FaceTime calls, telemedicine, or just helping them fix their television, computer/printer issues, shopping, or small activities that family members aren’t able to do.

 As long as I can satisfy the residents and family members I am happy.
 It’s the old adage, “the customer is always right,” and I try to do what I can to say “yes” and accomplish what residents are requesting.
 I am grateful to work in a community where the team holds those same values.
 They’ve been a source of hope.
 I am so impressed by those who work here and I am happy to be part of the team.